kenzeroid/nextjs14-rest/README.md

 ## Pattern

-- RESTful API Pattern
+- RESTful API Pattern =>
-  Clarity and Organization: Separates different HTTP methods, making the code easier to read and maintain.
+  Clarity and Organization: Separates different HTTP methods, making the code easier to read and maintain,
-  Scalability: Simplifies the addition of new endpoints and functionalities.
+  Scalability: Simplifies the addition of new endpoints and functionalities,
   Standardization: Follows widely accepted conventions, making it easier for new developers to understand and contribute.
-- Dynamic Routing Pattern
+- Dynamic Routing Pattern =>
-  Flexibility: Allows you to handle dynamic parameters in URLs, making your API more flexible and powerful.
-  Simplified Code: Reduces the need for complex routing logic by leveraging Next.js’s built-in dynamic routing capabilities.
+  Flexibility: Allows you to handle dynamic parameters in URLs, making your API more flexible and powerful, Simplified Code: Reduces the need for complex routing logic by leveraging Next.js’s built-in dynamic routing capabilities.
-- Configuration Pattern
+- Configuration Pattern =>
-  Customization: Allows you to tailor the behavior of your API routes to meet specific requirements (e.g., increasing the body-parser size limit).
+  Customization: Allows you to tailor the behavior of your API routes to meet specific requirements (e.g., increasing the body-parser size limit),
   Optimization: Helps optimize performance and resource usage by configuring routes based on their specific needs.